 Hiking Pants: Performance vs. Casual

 On our list above, we’ve broken women’s hiking pants into two distinct categories: performance and casual.
-We wanted to represent the full spectrum of pants that we (this article was curated by two female editors) and other women choose to wear on the trail.
+We wanted to represent the full spectrum of pants that we—the three female editors who curated this list—and other women choose to wear on the trail.
 Pants in our performance category are your standard hiking fare and include technical fabrics, functional and often generous storage, and convertible or roll-up legs to keep you cool on warm days.
 These are our first choice for serious hiking: They’re breathable, generally water-resistant, durable enough to put up a fight against sharp rocks and plants, and offer great coverage and freedom of movement.
-Some of our favorite performance-oriented options include the Arc'teryx Gamma Pant and Patagonia Quandary, and the Fjallraven Trekking Tights also fall into this category due to their technical fabrics and design.
+Some of our favorite performance-oriented options include the Prana Halle, Arc'teryx Gamma Pant, and Outdoor Research Ferrosi, and the Fjallraven Trekking Tights also fall into this category due to their technical fabrics and design.

 Hiking Pant Materials

 Hiking pants are typically made of a nylon blend, and all of the options here have at least a small amount of built-in stretch via elastane (spandex).
-A higher percentage of elastane will result in a stretchier feel, which can be especially nice for women who tend to size their pants on the tight side.
-The added give in the material is also a real boon on the trail, and even more so when it comes to setting up a tent and moving around camp.
-The Outdoor Research Ferrosi is one of the stretchiest hiking pants available (86% nylon and 14% spandex), while the legging options here (like the Patagonia Pack Out Hike Tights) allow great mobility as well.
+A higher percentage of elastane will result in a stretchier feel, which can be especially nice for women who size their pants on the tight side.
+The added give in the material is also a real boon on the trail, or while setting up a tent and moving around camp.
+The Outdoor Research Ferrosi is one of the stretchiest hiking pants available (86% nylon and 14% spandex), while the leggings like the Ferrosi Hybrid (74% nylon, 26% Lycra) offer great mobility as well.

 Waist Closures: Built-in Belts, Drawcords, and Elastic